For over two centuries, the Ginori Manufactory has had a single extraordinary obsession: beauty.

 Ginori 1735 transformed the art of the table into a wonderful ritual.

 Giovanni Gariboldi projected the art of the manufactory in everyday dimensions.
 Ginori 1735 tableware sets interpreted this class with a minimalist design.
 A new style of functional elegance was sought and born at the same time, to interpret new styles and modern trends.
+The Colonna collection marked 1954 as a pivotal year for Gariboldi.
+The extraordinary aesthetic integrity with which the collection met the requirements of minimal dimensions and practicality earned it the first Compasso d'Oro, the world's most prestigious design award for enhancing the functionality and artistry of objects of design.

 Many styles, only one muse: excellence.